lavendermathias/Business-Intelligence-Final-Project/Report.md

 ## Part B: Data Cleaning and Transformation in Power Query (20 Marks)

-1) Importing the Dataset into Power Query
+1) I imported the Dataset into Power Query
 ![alt text](Images/image-2.png)

 ### Data cleaning steps
-- Power Query Before cleaning:
+- Power Query Before i started the cleaning process:
 ![alt text](Images/image-3.png)

-- Replaced missing values with 0
+- I found missing values so i replaced with 0 so that it does not affect the calculations and analysis.
 ![alt text](Images/image-4.png)

-- Removed duplicates and standardized date formats
+- i went ahead and Removed duplicates and standardized date formats to ensure consistency across the dataset.

-- Fixing data types: it involved converting numerical Columns Price, Quantity, and Total_Amount to Decimal Number or Fixed Decimal Number (Currency).
+- I also fixed data types: This involved converting numerical Columns Price, Quantity, and Total_Amount to Decimal Number or Fixed Decimal Number (Currency).

 - Power Query After cleaning:
 ![alt text](Images/image-5.png)

 ### Data Transformation Steps
-- Creating a custom column - to fill in the missing `Price_per_Item` by dividing `Total_Amount` by `Quantity`.
+- I craeted a custom column - to fill in the missing `Price_per_Item` by dividing `Total_Amount` by `Quantity`.
 ```
 Price_per_Item = if [Price_per_Item] = null then [Total_Amount] / [Quantity] else [Price_per_Item]
 ```
 ![alt text](Images/image-6.png)

-- Extracted date parts: Created new columns for Year, Month, from the `Date` field to enable time-based analysis.
+- Here i extracted date parts: Created new columns for Year, Month, from the `Date` field to enable time-based analysis.
 ![alt text](Images/image-7.png)

 - Conditional column for Price segmentation